vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 #### State Hook

 Different than the previous version the `Table v2` is completely stateless, meaning that the parent has full control of its states.
 This is made possible by the `useTableState` hook.
-Its input is an `Object` containing `columns` (the columns definition), `items` (the actual items to show, which described by the columns) and `density` (density of the table rows).
+Its input is an `List` containing `columns` (the columns definition), `items` (the actual items to show, which described by the columns) and `density` (density of the table rows).

 ### Example Of Usage